markschl/seqtool/doc/find.md

 Sorting by distance: true, searching start position: true
 ```

 In case of wrongly recognised patterns, specify `--seqtype`.
-However, the
+The tool is
-tool is very cautious and will warn about any inconsistency betwenn multiple paterns.
+very cautious and will warn about any inconsistencies between multiple patterns.

 **Note:** Matching is asymmetric: `R` in a search pattern matches [`A`, `G`, `R`]
 in sequences, but `R` in a sequence will only match ambiguities sharing the same